Pimpri-Chinchwad: Geography

 The area within the city limits is widely considered as 'flat' given the altitude varying between 530 and 570 m above sea level.
 The city is situated approximately at 18° 37' north latitude and 73° 48' east longitude bordering limits of Pune Municipal Corporation on the north and northwest.
 The historic centre is 15 km from each end.
 Three rivers Pavana, Mula and Indrayani flow through this area.
+The rivers originates from the Western Ghats.
 The base rock found throughout the city is Deccan trap basalt.
 Building stone is the only commercially important mineral found in the area.
+In 1970s, due to increased industrialisation on Mumbai–Pune Highway, many villages around the highway were merged to form Pimpri-Chinchwad Municipal Corporation.
+The earliest villages which were absorbed were Pimpri, Chinchwad, Dapodi, Bhosari etc.